anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A registrar-agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
 The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar LDevID certificate.
 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
 (This is just part of the supply chain integration).
-Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the LDevID(RegAgt) certificate data contained in the PVR.
+Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the EE (RegAgt) certificate data contained in the PVR.

 Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{RFC8995}} (Section 11.4).

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns of misusage of a registrar-agent with a valid LDevID(RegAgt), may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns of misusage of a registrar-agent with a valid EE (RegAgt) certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
-The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
+The EE (RegAgt) certificate may have been acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
-Alternatively, the LDevID may be acquired by a service technician from the domain PKI system in an authenticated way.
+Alternatively, the EE (RegAgt) certificate may be acquired by a service technician from the domain PKI system in an authenticated way.

-In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
+In addition it is required that the EE (RegAgt) certificate is valid for the complete bootstrapping phase.
 This avoids that a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
-In this misuse "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
+In this misuse "agent-signed-data" could be dated after the validity time of the EE (RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake with the registrar-agent.
+Furthermore the registrar also verifies the EE (RegAgt) certificate used in the TLS handshake with the registrar-agent.
 If both certificates are verified successfully, the registrar-agent's signature can be considered as valid.

 ## Misuse of mDNS to obtain list of pledges {#sec_cons_mDNS}